justhst0/rwa-pokemon-card-fhe/README.md

 npm run verify:sepolia
 ```

-The deployment script will output the contract address. **Save this address** for frontend configuration.
+The deployment script will output the contract address.
+The deployed contract address is: `0x9A7f421c6b3B1ee2BBd02E932532B6956FD36cd3`

 #### Deploy to Local Hardhat Network